 On a postgraduate level, I have been convener of the taught MA in French and contributed to the School-wide Research Skills module and the lecture series on the Tradition of Critique as part of the Critical Theory MA.

 I am working on a monograph, entitled Portrait of the Writer: Photography and Literary Culture in France.
 Centred on photographic portraits of authors, this project traces the overlapping history of photography and literary culture and theory in France.
 Adopting a socio-cultural and historical approach, it explores the impact of photography on the construction and reception of the writer figure from the 1830s to the 1980s, and examines the intertwined evolution of modern concepts of authorship and the use of photographic technology and iconography.
-These issues are discussed in relation to a number of specific and influential connections between literary critics, theorists, novelists and poets, including Sainte-Beuve, Balzac, Hugo, Baudelaire, Proust, Gide, Blanchot and Barthes, and portrait photographers, including Félix and Paul Nadar, Gisèle Freund, and Daniel Boudinet.
+These issues are discussed in relation to a number of specific and influential connections between literary critics, theorists, novelists and poets, including Sainte-Beuve, Balzac, Hugo, Sand, Baudelaire, Proust, Gide, Blanchot and Barthes, and portrait photographers, including Félix and Paul Nadar, Gisèle Freund, and Daniel Boudinet.
 Far from being a mere visual appendage to their published works, this interdisciplinary study demonstrates that photographs have integrally shaped the self-creation and reception of authorial personae, while in turn prompting significant reflection upon writing and authorship.

 See www.portraitofthewriter.com for further details.

 Research on this project has been supported by two British Academy/Leverhulme Small Research Grants (2014-17 and 2017-18) and by the Society for French Studies Prize Research Fellowship (2017-18).
+Completion of the project is supported by a Humboldt Research Fellowship for Experienced Researchers, awarded by the Alexander von Humboldt Foundation, to commence in 2019.

 Together with Érika Wicky (University of Liège), I am preparing a guest-edited issue of L'Esprit créateur (vol. 59:1) on La Portraitomanie: Intermediality and the Portrait in 19th-century France, to be published in March 2019.
-This special issue examines the nineteenth-century portrait in France with an emphasis on transmediality - that is, how the portrait genre travelled from one medium to another - as well as intermediality, whereby portraits originating in different media were brought together in the same works.
+This special issue examines the nineteenth-century portrait in France with an emphasis on transmediality - that is, how the portrait genre traveled from one medium to another - as well as intermediality, whereby portraits originating in different media were brought together in the same works.
 While nineteenth-century definitions of the 'portrait' were highly malleable, comprising both visual and textual elements, the issue will pay particular attention to how the genre of the portrait is shaped by the specificities of each medium (painting, photography, caricature, sculpture and literary and critical texts), which in turn bestow it with new meanings and definitions, as well as new social functions.
 From these trans- and intermedial perspectives, this bilingual and interdisciplinary issue explores the portrait as part of a wider evolution of media and cultural history in France, while also revealing the extent to which intermediality is a nineteenth-century (re)invention.
 (See Fabula for a call for papers.)

 I was awarded a PhD from the University of Edinburgh for a comparative study of Roland Barthes's and Walter Benjamin's theories of photography, centred on the question of how their writings move towards a redemptive form of criticism.